bkis/obsidian-hard-breaks/README.md

 Of the frog as it plunges in.
 ```

-... to a friend who uses a software that strictly obeys the [CommonMark specification](https://spec.commonmark.org) (like Obsidian with "Strict line breaks" in "Reading View").
+... to a friend who uses a software that strictly obeys the [CommonMark specification](https://spec.commonmark.org).
 Your Haiku will look like this:

 > An ancient pond!
 With a sound from the water Of the frog as it plunges in.

 You need hard line breaks to write actual Markdown in such cases.
-But typing two whitespaces at the end of each line just to get an actual line break isn't fun for everyone.
-Especially if you *never need soft line breaks* for the reasons mentioned above.
+If you want a line break inside of a paragraph in Markdown, you have to use a *hard* line break.
+Otherwise your document isn't really portable to other Markdown platforms.
+But remembering to type two whitespaces at the end of a line just to get a line break isn't fun.
+Especially if you *never need soft line breaks* anyway.

 ## Installation